SOCIETAS ROSICRUCIANA IN ANGLIA [SRIA]

 Despite the help he apparently gave Little, Mackenzie did not join the society until 1872, and even then remained a member only for a few years, resigning in 1875.
 Most of the major figures in the English occult scene of the time – men such as Frederick Hockley, Francis Irwin, and John Yarker – became active in the SRIA.
 Another member, perhaps the most important of all, was William Wynn Westcott, the London coroner and enthusiastic Mason who went on to found the Hermetic Order of the Golden Dawn, the most important magical secret society of its time.
 Despite the efforts he put into the Golden Dawn, the SRIA always remained Westcott’s primary interest; he became its Supreme Adept in 1892 and held that position until his death in 1925.
 He revised the SRIA’s rituals extensively, introducing a great deal of esoteric content.
 During his tenure additional branches were founded in other countries, notably the Societas Rosicruciana in Scotia (SRIS) in Scotland and the Societas Rosicruciana in Civitatibus Foederatis (SRICF) in the United States.

 The SRIA and its offshoots in Canada, the United States, and elsewhere are still quite active.
-They work a ritual of nine grades, divided into a First Order of four grades, a Second Order of three, and two honorary grades for officials.
+They work a ritual of nine grades, divided into a First Order of four grades, a Second Order of three, and two honourary grades for officials.
 Westcott’s rituals remain in use, but the esoteric dimension of the society at present is mostly limited to passages in the rituals and the activities of individual members.
 Membership in the society is limited to Master Masons in good standing who are recommended by a current member.

 SEE ALSO: